-The aftermath of a successful PhD thesis defense: a bit of paperwork for the committee, smiling friends and family, dozens of pictures, and…a rubber chicken?
+The aftermath of a successful PhD thesis defense: a bit of paperwork for the committee, smiling friends and family, and…a rubber chicken?
 For the benefit of newcomers to Brown CS, we’d like to share some highlights of an unusual and beloved tradition.

 A Tradition Evolves

-Over time, the tradition has evolved to include customizing and/or accessorizing the chicken to resemble the new PhD’s style of dress, hobbies, or even his or her thesis advisor!
-Eugene notes that it has even spread to universities such as Purdue and Northeastern thanks to one of his former students, professor Mary P. Harper.
+Over time, the tradition has evolved to include customizing and/or accessorizing the chicken to resemble the new PhD’s style of dress, hobbies, or even their thesis advisor!
+Eugene notes that it has even spread to universities such as Purdue and Northeastern thanks to one of his former students, Professor Mary P. Harper.
 He also shares a story:

 “Another of my former students, Sharon Caraballo, engaged in some fowl play (I’m sorry, I am not strong enough to resist).
 Sharon took her chicken to a taxidermist and had it stuffed and mounted!
 It is now proudly displayed on a wooden plaque above her desk at her office at Georgetown.
 She explained that the wooden plaque is actually one for fish, since the rubber chicken is too small for anything else.
 She also told me that when she took it to the taxidermist she gave it to him with a straight face, no explanation.
 I can only try to imagine what the guy was thinking.
 However, she was accompanied by her husband when she went to pick it up, and her husband took pity on the fellow and told him what was going on.
 The taxidermist said he had probably gotten more comments on it than anything else he had ever done.”

 To date, the earliest verified, customized rubber chicken belongs to Glencora Borradaile PhD '07.